 Amanda has lived on four continents; previously she managed community health programs in West Africa with the United Nations Population Fund.
 Amanda holds a Master of Public Health from University of California, Berkeley and a B.A. from George Washington University.
 She lives in Oakland with her family and takes every opportunity to hike up a mountain or sit on a beach.

-Abby Gonzalez joined SNI in March 2015 as the Operations Specialist for SNI.
-She supports the SNI team with meetings, special projects, assistant to the Executive Director and administrative support for the SNI team.
+Abby Gonzalez joined SNI in March 2015 as the Operations Specialist.
+She is now the Project & Events Manager and supports the SNI team with meetings/training webinars, and project management.
+She is the assistant to the Executive Director and the Chief Medical Officer.
+She handles all logistics of the CAPH/SNI Annual conference.
 Prior to joining SNI, she was the Special Project Manager for the California Association of Cable & Telecommunications Association for over 28 years.

 Kristina Mody joined SNI in late 2014.
 As Senior Program Associate, Kristina leads member technical assistance for several key Medi-Cal 1115 waiver programs, including Public Hospital Redesign and Incentives in Medi-Cal (PRIME) and the Global Payment Program (GPP), as well as SNI’s data analytics portfolio.